Ukraine war: 16 killed in missile attack on market town

 At least 16 people have been killed in a missile attack on the Ukrainian city of Kostyantynivka.

-President Volodymyr Zelensky said those killed were "people who did nothing wrong" - and warned the death toll could increase.
+President Volodymyr Zelensky, who blamed Russia, said those killed were "people who did nothing wrong" - and warned the death toll could increase.

 Kostyantynivka, in Ukraine's eastern Donetsk region, is near the front line.